PhotoboothProject/photobooth/faq/faq.md

 <hr>

 ### Can I use Hardware Button to take a Picture on my Raspberry Pi?
-You can use a hardware button connected on GPIO24 to trigger a photo.
-Set the Take Pictures key to e.g. `13` (enter key) via Admin panel to specify the key.
+When the photobooth display / screen is directly connected to the Raspberry Pi, this is a simple way to use a hardware button connected on GPIO24 to trigger a photo.
+Set the "Take Pictures key" to `13` (enter key) via Admin panel to specify the key.
 Next you have to install some dependencies:

 ```
 sudo apt install libudev-dev